commonsense/omcs/docs/developers/karma.rst

 If you have an example of accomplishing something useful with our tools, show it to other people!

-The `recipes/` directory of the documentation repository is the place to put these.
+The `recipes/` directory of the documentation is the place to put these.
 They can even be included as pages of the Sphinx documentation later.

-Rob's getting this started by including `health_blend.py` in the recipes directory.

 Writing tests
 -------------